zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 <p class="meta">June 2022 - Charlotte, NC</p>

-In this post, I'd narrow down the focus to money market mutual funds (MMFs) and its role in the Fed's ["Balance Sheet Normarlization"](https://www.federalreserve.gov/monetarypolicy/policy-normalization-discussions-communications-history.htm).
+In this post, let's look at money market mutual funds (MMFs) and its role in the Fed's ["Balance Sheet Normarlization"](https://www.federalreserve.gov/monetarypolicy/policy-normalization-discussions-communications-history.htm).

+## What Is Money Market Fund(MMF)?

-A MMF is a kind of mutual fund that issues shares to investors and invests in a diverse set of short-term (often less than 1-year) assets such as US Treasuries and commercial papers.
+A MMF is a kind of mutual fund that
+- issues shares to retail and institutional investors.
+- invests in short-term (often < 1 year) assets such as US Treasuries and commercial papers.

 [Fidelity Money Market Fund](https://fundresearch.fidelity.com/mutual-funds/summary/31617H201), for example, holds assets in commercial papers (26.43%, combined), certificate of deposit (22.88%), Repo (19.16%) and etc, as of April-2022.

 <p align="center">
 <a href="https://fundresearch.fidelity.com/mutual-funds/composition/31617H201">